-At the beginning of 2019, I decided that I will do my best to reduce my plastic consumption during the rest of the year.
-The aim was to get at a point where my life would be plastic-free, or almost.
+At the beginning of 2019, I decided that I would do my best to reduce my plastic consumption during the rest of the year.
+The aim was to get to a point where my life would be plastic-free, or almost.

 I had no idea how difficult this journey would be.

-I have always been conscious about some environmental issues and did my best to recycle and avoid single-use plastic bags when going to the supermarket.
+I have always been conscious of some environmental issues and did my best to recycle and avoid single-use plastic bags when going to the supermarket.
 But until the beginning of 2019 that was basically it.
 I knew plastic was bad for the environment.
-I just didn’t realize until which extend and I didn’t know about alternatives.
+I just didn’t realize to which extent and I didn’t know about alternatives.
 Mostly because I didn’t really take the time to do proper research and educate myself on the topic.

 Then I started seeing some YouTube videos and reading articles by people who had started to adopt a plastic-free life and found alternatives to plastic items.
 I realized there were companies that created environment-friendly products made of plastic alternatives.